Young Investors: 401(k) Savings and Compound Interest

 Please note: This article may contain outdated information about RMDs and retirement accounts due to the SECURE Act 2.0, a law governing retirement savings (e.g., the age at which individuals must begin taking required minimum distributions (RMDs) from their retirement account will change from 72 to 73 beginning January 1, 2023).
 For more information about the SECURE Act 2.0, please read this article or speak with your financial consultant.
 (1222-2NLK)

 When you're a young investor, retirement may seem far away.
-But there are good reasons to start preparing now through sensible budgeting, contributing to a 401(k) or similar workplace retirement savings plan, and taking other practical steps.
+But there are good reasons to start preparing now through sensible budgeting, contributing to a 401(k), or similar workplace retirement savings plan, and taking other practical steps.
 The years go by quickly, but in your case, time is an ally.
-It will take a while to reach your financial goals but getting there is much easier if you start now.
+It will take a while to reach your financial goals but getting there is much easier if you start saving for retirement now.

-Putting yourself on the right path requires a long-term focus and consistent investing over many years to help ensure your savings are there when you need them.
+Putting yourself on the right path to having enough retirement savings requires a long-term focus and consistent investing over many years to help ensure your savings are there when you need them.
+Social security is unlikely to pay enough to cover your expenses at retirement age, so start saving for retirement as soon as you can.
+Here are tips to get you going.

-Establish a financial plan and stick to it
+Start by establishing a financial plan and sticking to it

+A retirement plan is one component of an overall financial plan.
 Everyone knows the rent is due at the beginning of the month—so there's no reason you shouldn't be prepared.
 Paying your bills on time and regularly tracking income and expenses are foundational principles of retirement planning.
-Another good idea: Build an "emergency" fund that covers about six months' worth of living expenses.
+Another good idea: Build an emergency fund, a savings account that covers about six months' worth of living expenses.
 When you receive a bonus, tax refund, or other windfall, consider only spending half and saving the other half in your emergency fund or an individual retirement account (IRA).

 Also, credit card debt at potentially high interest rates may derail your budget, so aim to pay off your card balances every month.
 Additionally, there are many choices when it comes to credit cards, with a wide range of interest rates, fees, perks, rewards, and credit limits, so it's important to do your research and understand what you're signing up for.